open2b/scriggo-site/template-spec.md

 This is a reference manual for Scriggo templates.

 The Scriggo templates specification is based on the Go language specification, see <a href="https://golang.org/ref/spec">golang.org/spec</a>.
-The Go specification applies, apart from what written in this specification.
+The Go specification applies, except as written in this specification.

 ## Template source code representation